cameron314/concurrentqueue/README.md

 - `try_dequeue(T& item)`
       Dequeues one item, returning true if an item was found or false if the queue appeared empty

-Note that it is up to the user to ensure that the object is completely constructed before being used by any other threads (this includes making the memory effects of construction visible, possibly via a memory barrier).
+Note that it is up to the user to ensure that the queue object is completely constructed before being used by any other threads (this includes making the memory effects of construction visible, possibly via a memory barrier).
 Similarly, it's important that all threads have finished using the queue (and the memory effects have fully propagated) before it is